apache/apisix-website/website/blog/2021/12/24/apisix-integrate-openwhisk-plugin.md

 ### Apache APISIX

-[Apache APISIX](https://apisix.apache.org/) is a dynamic, real-time, high-performance API gateway that provides rich traffic management features such as load balancing, dynamic upstream, grayscale publishing, service fusion, authentication, observability, etc. Apache APISIX not only supports plug-in dynamic changes and hot-plugging, but also has many useful plug-ins.
+[Apache APISIX](https://apisix.apache.org/) is a dynamic, real-time, high-performance API gateway that provides rich traffic management features such as load balancing, dynamic upstream, canary release, service fusion, authentication, observability, etc. Apache APISIX not only supports plug-in dynamic changes and hot-plugging, but also has many useful plug-ins.

 ### Apache OpenWhisk